Eid al-Fitr 2026: Meaning, Significance, Celebration and Facts

 Over to You

-Eid al-Fitr is a significant festival that unites billions of Muslims worldwide to celebrate the breaking of the fast during Ramadan.
-This time is met with goodwill and charity, ensuring all Muslims can partake in the blessings of Allah.
+Eid al-Fitr is a significant festival that unites billions of Muslims worldwide to celebrate the end of Ramadan.
+This time is met with goodwill and charity to enable less-fortunate Muslims to join in the celebrations.

 Avatar photo